Ecuador Travel Guide

-As I always mention, I prefer to move around on my own because I love the freedom I have to decide what to do and change plans, take a day to rest of work, or go on a tour, tag along to somebody nice I have just met, or go on my own.
+As I always mention, I prefer to move around on my own because I love the freedom I have to decide what to do and change plans, take a day to rest from work, or go on a tour, tag along with somebody nice I have just met, or go on my own.

 However, there are some situations where you need to take a tour if you want to see a specific place, such as in the Galapagos where all the tours are controlled by government regulations to protect the environment.
 In this case, I would join local tours.
 I talk about it in all my Galapagos Islands guides.

 It’s suggestible to book in advance in the high season and if you have a limited time, so you make sure you don’t miss your chance to visit your desired attraction.

 I partner with G ADVENTURES, which organizes amazing travel itineraries all over the world, including Ecuador and you can choose your favorite itinerary depending on the time available and what you want to visit.
 G Adventures also has its own boat for amazing cruises in the Galapagos, if you prefer to join a cruise.
 I like these companies especially because:

 - They have small groups

-- They group people by interest, age, and kind of travel, culture, party lovers, etch.
+- They group people by interest, age, kind of travel, culture, party lovers a so on

 - They use local guides and support local companies.